Leah's Growth and Organizational Scaling Guide

 “Our team delivers feature x by (date)” is an output-driven goal.

 Output goals are fundamentally flawed because they have no quality attached to them.
-A team can be successful by delivering something that has no effect on the business whatsoever, they don’t have to care about the customer.
+A team can be successful by delivering something that does not affect the business whatsoever, they don’t have to care about the customer.

 “Our team improves the number of documents our users share per user by (date)” is an outcome-driven goal.